imjoy-team/ImJoy/docs/development.md

 #### defaults
 (**for window plugin only:**) defines an object of default values.
 For example, you can specify the default window size by setting `"defaults": {"w": 10, "h": 7}`.

-To make the window detached by default (as standalone window), you can set `"defaults": {"detached": true}`.
+To make the window in full size mode by default (as standalone window), you can set `"defaults": {"fullsize": true}`.

 #### runnable
 Defines whether the plugin can be executed by clicking on the plugin menu (By default, all plugins are `runnable`).
 For helper plugins which do not run by themselves, (e.g. a `native-python` plugin can be called by a `window` plugin and do not necessarily executed by the user directly), setting `"runnable": false` would move down the plugin to the bottom of the plugin menu and made non-clickable.